2020 Results Leadership Awards

 - Janet Spencer

-RESULTS Advocate/Volunteer Leadership Awards – Less than 12 months
+RESULTS Volunteer Leadership Awards – New Volunteers (Less than 2 years)

 Advocates and Volunteers are our lifeblood – without them we would achieve little – they are deeply committed to RESULTS and are valued highly by RESULTS they write letters; they write to their MP; they visit their MP and they trek to Canberra to meet their MP and senators.
 As an Advocate young people learn skills readily applicable and valuable in their careers.
 Some Volunteers also get out and run or cycle bringing sponsorship funds to support our work.